temp-somelk/ekunazanu.dev.archive/content/blog/fast-fourier-transform.md

 +++

 {{< note open="true" summary="Note" >}}
-This article assumes you have a basic understanding of [Fourier Transforms](/blog/fourier-transform) and [Discrete Fourier Transforms](/blog/discrete-fourier-transform).
+This article assumes you have a basic understanding of the [Discrete Fourier Transform](/blog/discrete-fourier-transform).
 {{< /note >}}

 While Dicrete Fourier transforms